Spooky spirit: Wesley Chapel family changes Halloween display every day

 “I put one display up and it offered me so much joy.
 It felt like a tradition I had done my entire life,” said Bob Jarabek.

-On Jarabek’s Wesley Chapel lawn, you’ll find skeletons having fun and causing mischief, just like the living.
+On Jarabek’s Wesley Chapel lawn on Driscoll Dr., you’ll find skeletons having fun and causing mischief, just like the living.

 Jarabek tells 8 On Your Side the skeleton displays are creeping into their third year.